datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/datadog-api.md

 === "2.
 Find your Application Key"

     You can access your Application Key at your [Datadog Application Key Page](https://app.datadoghq.com/organization-settings/application-keys){target=_blank}.
+Hover your mouse over the application key and click the copy icen on the right hand side.

     ![Copy Application Key][image-2]